 Contact the museum as soon as possible for a cancellation and full refund upon the display of symptoms and/or elevated temperature.

 Wear a mask (or suitable face covering) when in enclosed railway cars, enclosed spaces, and other locations where social distancing is not possible.
+NOTE: The TSA requires the wearing of masks by all passengers (regardless of vaccination status) on all trains, including trains operating in historic/tourist service.

 Evaluate their risk for contracting COVID-19 and the level of public interaction that is appropriate in their personal situation.